Avalanche Skills Training Level 1

 *You must have a lift pass.
 Contact email@example.com for questions regarding a discounted pass.

 On day two we put into practice the theory we covered in the classroom.
 We start the morning with a meeting discussing the Public Avalanche Bulletin and any changes we may need to make to our trip plan.
 We will perform safety checks of our rescue gear and head up the mountain on the lifts.
-We use the lifts to gain elevation as quite often in December there is not enough snow in the valley bottom to run an avalanche course.
+We use the lifts to gain elevation to avoid weather conditions that would prevent meeting learning objectives from the valley bottom.
 We will travel out of the ski area boundary on our skis, however, travel will be limited as our goal is to cover material.

 On the mountain you will make field observations, use your Avaluator to identify and manage avalanche terrain, lead the group through terrain, as well as practice transceiver use and companion rescue.
 There will be two rescue response scenarios, and we will finish the day with a contribution to the Mountain Information Network.